brucou/movie-search-app/article/article.md

 selecting a movie at the beginning of the application, when the query input field has not been interacted with!

-Let's have a look again at the equivalent design we produced previously :
+Now let's have a look again at the equivalent design we produced previously :

 ![movie search explicit fsm](https://github.com/brucou/movie-search-app/raw/specs-all/article/movie%20search%20good%20fsm%20flowchart.png)